Search programs

 • How does the faculty facilitate student engagement in a virtual setting?

-• Are there opportunities for networking with peers and industry professionals online?
+• Are there opportunities for networking with peers and accounting professionals online?

-• What technological platforms does the program utilize for course delivery?
+• What technological platforms does the accounting program utilize for course delivery?

 You can find this information by visiting university websites, attending virtual open houses, or speaking with admissions counselors.